-CCCU Acadeum Online Courses
+Acadeum Online Courses

-Kuyper College participates in Acadeum.
-As a Home Institution, Kuyper students are able to take approved online courses at other CCCU institutions.
+Kuyper College participates in the Acadeum online course-sharing service.
+As a Home Institution, Kuyper students are able to take approved online courses at other ABHE institutions.
 Students can take courses if a student needs one or more of the following:

-- 1. An Arts and Science Course we cannot offer on a regular basis (e.g., Biology, American Government, Finance, History, Math, Economics) - 2.
+- 1. An Arts and Science Course that is not offered on a regular basis (e.g., Biology, American Government, Finance, History, Math, Economics) - 2.
 A course that satisfies prerequisites that are out-of-sequence - 3.
 A course that will assist them in graduating on schedule, approved in consultation with the student's academic advisor - 4.
-Specific courses a student may need due to a scheduling conflict with other required courses and with the approval of the Registrar
+Specific courses a student may need due to a scheduling conflict with other required courses and with the approval of the Registrar - 5.
+A course extending Kuyper College's program offerings to enrich a student's educational experience - 6.
+An ABHE Acadeum Consortium course is considered a Kuyper College course and the grades will be used to calculate the grade point average.